With an eye on Russia, U.S. to increase nuclear capabilities

 Russia has a stockpile of 2,000 non-strategic nuclear weapons, according to the Pentagon.
 The U.S. has a few hundred active low-yield weapons deployed in Europe.

-The U.S. State Department said it had briefed Russian and Chinese officials on the review.

 U.S. officials argue that since the last nuclear review, Russia has expanded and modernized its non-strategic nuclear weapons, annexed Crimea in 2014, and deployed a ground-launched cruise missile that breaches the 1987 Intermediate-range Nuclear Forces (INF) treaty.
-The treaty bans testing and fielding missiles with ranges of 500-5,500 km (310-3,417 miles).
-The report also, for the first time publicly, said Russia was developing a hypersonic, nuclear-powered undersea torpedo.
+The treaty bans testing and fielding missiles with ranges of 500-5,500 kms (310-3,417 miles).

 “The U.S. is not arms racing, we are responding to Russian initiative here,” Weaver said.